 Most soap bases will be about 150 degrees when completely melted, so handle with care to avoid any burns.

 While the soap is heating, put your fragrance ramekin onto the scale and zero out the weight.
 Measure your fragrance or essential oil into the ramekin.
 A good starting place is 0.4-ounces of fragrance per pound of soap.
 (Generally, you can use about 2 to 3 percent per weight of the soap.)
 You can go up or down from there if you're using a light or strong fragrance oil.

 Plain lavender essential oil at about 0.4-ounce per pound is what was used in this example.
 (A total of 0.8-ounce for the two-pound batch.)

 Once you've measured your fragrance and removed the soap from the microwave, slowly add the fragrance to the melted soap base and gently stir.

 If you want to add some color to your soap, (you don't have to, it's purely aesthetic,) make sure you use soap/skin-safe dyes, micas or natural colorants.

-Note: Be sure you are using soap-safe dyes.
-If your supplier doesn't know if they are soap-safe or not, don't use them.
 Also, be aware that soap-safe dyes are much weaker than candle dyes.
 You will need to use more than you would in the same amount of wax.

 Stir the Melted Soap